-Current production Ruger Redhawk revolvers are chambered in .44 Magnum, .45 Colt, and .45 ACP with 2.75-inch, 4.2-inch, 5.5-inch, and 7.2-inch barrels.
-The Super Redhawk was introduced in 1987 and is even stronger in order to handle the more powerful .454 Casull and .480 Ruger cartridges that it is chambered in.
-The Super Redhawk is available with 2.5-inch, 5-inch, 7.5-inch, and 9.5-inch barrels.
+Current production Ruger Redhawk revolvers are chambered in .44 Magnum, .45 Colt and .45 ACP with 2.75-inch, 4.2-inch, 5.5-inch and 7.2-inch barrels.
+The Super Redhawk came along in 1987, and was even stronger in order to handle the more powerful .454 Casull and .480 Ruger cartridges.
+The Super Redhawk is available with 2.5-inch, 5-inch, 7.5-inch and 9.5-inch barrels.

 Experienced hunters have also used the Model 29 or the Model 629 chambered in .44 Magnum to safely take larger species of big game like elk, moose, and brown bear.

-Chambered in the potent 10mm Auto cartridge, the Glock 20 is very popular among hunters who use hounds.
+Chambered in the potent 10mm Auto cartridge, the semi-automatic Glock 20 is very popular among hunters who use hounds.
 Though it is most commonly used on hogs, more than a few bayed-up cougars and black bears have fallen to the Glock 20.

-This handgun offers a balance between power, large magazine capacity, the ability to take a rapid followup shot, and being easy to handle and carry.
+This semi-auto handgun offers a balance between power, large magazine capacity, the ability to take a rapid follow-up shot, and being easy to handle and carry.
 All of these characteristics are important to hound hunters, who may need to follow their prey on foot for several miles before taking a (usually) relatively close range shot on a dangerous animal.

-With just a few minutes of work, the barrel may be swapped for a new barrel of a different length or even a different caliber.
-Barrel lengths ranging from 6 inches to 21 inches are currently produced.
-The Thompson-Center Contender may also be chambered to shoot a wide variety of cartridges including the .17 HMR, .22 LR, .223 Remington, .30-30 Winchester, .44 Magnum, .45 Colt and .45-70 Government (just to name a few).
+With just a few minutes of work, you can swap for a new barrel of a different length or even a different caliber.
+Barrel lengths range from 6-21 inches.
+The Thompson-Center Contender may chambered to shoot a wide variety of cartridges, like the .17 HMR, .22 LR, .22 Hornet, .204 Ruger, .223 Remington, 6.8 Remington, .30-30 Winchester, 7-30 Waters, .38 Special, .357 Remington Magnum, .44 Magnum, .45 Colt and the .45-70 Government.